netxms/netxms-doc/admin/agent-management.rst

 Policies get deployed / undeployed:
   - On node configuration poll.
-  - When list of Agent Policies is closed in the management console.
+  - When list of Agent Policies is closed in the management client.
 If a node is down at that moment, next attempt will happen on configuration poll.
   - When template is applied or removed from a node.
 If a node is down at that moment, next attempt will happen on configuration poll.